stonepros/stone/doc/stonefs/disaster-recovery.rst

 The output will be a list of paths to potentially damaged files, one per line.

-Note that this command acts as a normal CephFS client to find all the files in the file system and read their layouts, so the MDS must be up and running.
+Note that this command acts as a normal StoneFS client to find all the files in the file system and read their layouts, so the MDS must be up and running.